mousekeys/Image_Classification/README.md

-# ResNet-18 for Image Classification
+# Image Classification

-This repository contains the implementation of a ResNet-18-based model for image classification, specifically designed to handle a dataset with 25 classes.
+This repository contains the implementation of a image classification model for 25 different images , specifically designed to handle a dataset with 25 classes.
 The model has been modified to accommodate input images of size 416x416.

 ## Table of Contents